Deshastha Brahmin surnames

 Deshastha Brahmin surnames are derived by adding the suffix kar or e to the village from which the family originally hailed.
-For example, Akhegaonkar came from the village Akhegaon, Bidkar came from the town of Bid, Nagpurkar comes from the city Nagpur, Virkar came from the village Vira or Veer, the Marathi poet V. V. Shirwadkar, colloquially known as Kusumagraj, came from the town of Shirwad, Dharwadkar from the town of Dharwad, and Bijapurkar from the town of Bijapur in Karnataka.
-Examples of Surnames with suffix e are Purandare from the village of Purandhar.
+For example, Akhegaonkar came from the village Akhegaon, Bidkar came from the town of Bid, Jugade came from the village Jugad, Mulik came from district Muluk and some links say Mulikwadi from Konkan area,Yadwadkar came from Yadwad Nagpurkar comes from the city Nagpur, Virkar came from the village Vira or Veer, the Marathi poet V. V. Shirwadkar, colloquially known as Kusumagraj, came from the town of Shirwad, Dharwadkar from the town of Dharwad, and Bijapurkar from the town of Bijapur in Karnataka.
+Examples of Surnames with suffix e are Kasture, Deshpande, Purandare etc.